 Loss of color vision.
 Optic neuritis often affects color perception.
 You might notice that colors appear less vivid than normal.

 Flashing lights.
 Some people with optic neuritis report seeing flashing or flickering lights with eye movements.

 When to see a doctor

 Eye conditions can be serious.
 Some can lead to permanent vision loss, and some are associated with other serious medical problems.
 Contact your doctor if:

-- You have unusual symptoms, including numbness or weakness in one or more limbs, which can indicate a neurological disorder.
+You have unusual symptoms, including vision loss in both eyes, double vision, and numbness or weakness in one or more limbs, which can indicate a neurological disorder.

 The exact cause of optic neuritis is unknown.
-It's believed to develop when the immune system mistakenly targets the substance covering your optic nerve (myelin), resulting in inflammation and damage to the myelin.
+It's believed to develop when the immune system mistakenly targets the substance covering your optic nerve, resulting in inflammation and damage to the myelin.

 Normally, the myelin helps electrical impulses travel quickly from the eye to the brain, where they're converted into visual information.
 Optic neuritis disrupts this process, affecting vision.

 The following autoimmune conditions often are associated with optic neuritis: